 - Tails – is famously is the OS of choice for Edward Snowden.
 It is very secure, and routes all internet connections through the Tor network.
 It is, however, a highly specialized privacy tool.
 As such, it makes a poor general purpose desktop replacement to Windows or macOS.

 Ubuntu, Mint and Debian all make great, user-friendly desktop replacements to Windows and macOS.
 Ubuntu and Mint are widely recommended as good starting points for Linux newbies.
-A comparison between them is available here.

 Use a Virtual Machine (VM)